freddiefujiwara/node-qict/DOCS.md

 </tr>
 </tbody>
 </table>
-<p>So conclusion, the number of times each Parameter Values appears is as follows</p>
+<p>So as you can calculate easily. the number of times each Parameter Values appears is as follows</p>
 <table>
 <thead>
 <tr>